WillForan/android_auto_ringtone_set/readme.md

   * `query --uri  content://contacts/people/ --where 'number="..."'` will not return matches.
   * how to or if it is at all possible to use wildcard (`%partial%`) in `--where` "SQL like" query is an open question for me

+## ringtone "creation"
+`normalize *mp3` should have equalized the volume.
+I do not have confidence that my invocation was sufficient.

+Bird noises are easy to lift from the very straight forward html of allaboutbirds.org

+For non-bird/music clips, I
+  - used audacity to clip the audio to just an instrumental segment
+  - cut the start of the clip and placed it at the end in a new layer
+  - chopped and moved until the ends such that the repeat transition was as seamless as I cared to fuss with.
+Highlighting the end region and using shift+click for looped play was extremely useful.